t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

 results = patched.cpu().numpy()
 ```

 Let's look at a heatmap of the results.
-That will show where, at a given
+This shows where, at a given position
-position in our sentence pairs, making changes at a layer increases the
+in our sentence pairs, making changes in the attention activations for each
-likelihood of the correct outcome or decreases that likelihood.
-Positive
+layer block increases the likelihood of the correct outcome, or decreases that
-numbers are increases, negative are decreases.
+likelihood.
+Positive numbers represent increased likelihood, negative numbers
+decreased.

 ```{code-cell}
 plt.figure(figsize = (9, 4))